yonas44/Budget-app/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-- Allow user to edit their profile.
+- [] Allow user to edit their profile.
-- Allow user to edit a group/ category.
+- [] Allow user to edit a group/ category.
-- Add income registering feature.
+- [] Add income registering feature.
-- Add
+- [] Add algorithm to take income, cost and user saving goal and give suggestion.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>